Lenovo offers environmentally sound managed asset recovery services (ARS) and product take back and recycling

 Product Recycling Programs by Region

-Select your country to obtain information about Lenovo’s ARS and take-back and recycling program for products, batteries, and packaging.
+Select your country to obtain information about Lenovo’s ARS and take back and recycling program for

 Recovery and Recycling Trends

-During the 2015 calendar year, Lenovo financed or managed the processing of 18,600 metric tons, equivalent to more than 41 million pounds, of customer-returned and Lenovo-owned computer equipment.
-Of this total, 4.2 percent was reused as products or parts, 78.6 percent was recycled as materials, 2.7 percent was incinerated with waste-to-energy recovery, 4.3 percent was incinerated as disposal treatment and 10.2 percent was disposed of by landfill.
-As part of Lenovo’s continual improvement activities, we look for opportunities to reduce the use of incineration and landfills, and maximize reuse and recycling.
+During the 2016 calendar year, Lenovo financed or managed the processing of more than 29,000 metric tons, equivalent to more than 64 million pounds, of Lenovo-owned and customer-returned computer equipment.
+Of this total, 2.4% was reused as products or parts, 91.4% was recycled as materials, 3.1% was incinerated with waste to energy recovery, 0.8% was incinerated as disposal treatment and just 2.3% was disposed of by landfill.
+As part of Lenovo's continual improvement activities, we look for opportunities to reduce the use of incineration and landfill and maximize reuse and recycling.

-Our customers continue to show considerable interest in our recycling programs.
-In 2015, customer returns constituted almost 15,500 metric tons, or more than 34.1 million pounds.
-Our 2015 performance includes data from Lenovo’s Asset Recovery Services offered to large enterprises, along with data from Lenovo’s other voluntary and legally required product take-back programs for consumers and businesses.
-Recycled customer returns in 2015 represent 5.5 percent of the total weight of new products put on the market in 2011.
+Our consumers have shown considerable interest in our recycling programs.
+In 2016, customer returns constituted more than 27,300 metric tons, or more than 60.1 million pounds.
+Our 2016 performance includes data from Lenovo's Asset Recovery Services offered to large enterprises, along with data from Lenovo's other voluntary and legal product take-back programs for consumers and businesses.

-Since Lenovo’s establishment as a global company in May 2005, we have processed more than 153,883 metric tons, or 339 million pounds, of computer equipment through our contracted service providers.
+Since Lenovo's establishment as a global company in May 2005, we have processed more than 182,900 metric tons, or more than 400 million pounds, of computer equipment through our contracted service providers.

 Lenovo's Approved Suppliers

-Functional products and parts recovered from Lenovo's Asset Recovery Services programs are used as originally intended without further refurbishment.
-Of all end-of-life computer equipment processed worldwide by Lenovo product take back and asset recovery suppliers, over eighty percent of the output is in the form of recovered materials (e.g., precious metals, ferrous and nonferrous metals, plastics, glass) which are used to manufacture new IT or non-IT products.
+Lenovo's Asset Recovery Services programs recover functional products and parts which have been used as originally intended without further refurbishment.
+Over 80% of all Lenovo supplier-processed, end-of-life computer equipment worldwide is recovered materials (e.g., precious metals, ferrous and non-ferrous metals, plastics, glass) which are used to manufacture new IT or non-IT products around the world.
+Since May 2005, Lenovo suppliers have processed over 400 million pounds of Lenovo-owned and customer-returned equipment, producing a large amount of reusable materials.

-Lenovo is especially proud to have achieved a closed loop by connecting Lenovo's Category 3 Suppliers with with Lenovo's recycled plastic manufacturers for reuse in the manufacture of new Lenovo and non-Lenovo products.
-Since early 2005 Lenovo has used nearly 82 million pounds of post-consumer and post-industrial plastic in its products.
+Lenovo is especially proud to have participated in these closed-loop activities by connecting Lenovo's Category 3 Suppliers with recovered plastics with Lenovo's recycled plastic manufacturers for reuse in the manufacture of new Lenovo and non-Lenovo products.
+Since early 2005, Lenovo has used over 90 million pounds (net) of post-consumer recycled plastic from both end-of-life IT and non-IT sources in the manufacture of new Lenovo products.

 For Large Enterprise Customers